 With this Epiphone you’ll be getting the next best thing to a real Gibson LP Jr at a quarter of the price.
 It’s fantastically made, and has all the growl and bite of the original.
 Even though it isn’t cheap, it’s still a bargain.

-The body was all mahogany, with a classic LP single cut silhouette.
+The body was all mahogany, with a classic LP single-cut silhouette.
 We found it to be exceptionally comfortable to hold, especially while standing.
 The neck was also crafted from solid mahogany, but that’s where its similarities to the other models ended.
-This Jr had a vintage 50s profile, making it one of the chunkiest you’ll find on any guitar, anywhere.
+This Jr had a vintage 50s profile, making it one of the chunkiest you’ll find on any guitar anywhere.
 It does take some getting used to after playing around with shredders, but the fact remains that fat necks aren’t for everybody.

 It had an Indian laurel fretboard, a wood found on most Epiphone models these days.
-It doesn’t have quite the same feel and look as rosewood, but given the sustainability issues surrounding the more exotic wood, the laurel works just fine.
+This doesn’t have quite the same feel and look as rosewood, but given the sustainability issues surrounding the more exotic wood, the laurel works just fine.
 It felt good under the fingers, although the pores were a little too open for our tastes.

 Hardware was all great quality, and tuning stability was brilliant out of the box.
-It was equipped with high end parts, including a Graphtech TusqXL nut, and even full size CTS pots.
+It was equipped with high-end parts, including a Graphtech TusqXL nut, and even full-size CTS pots.

 Verdict: You shouldn’t count out the Epiphone Les Paul Jr if you’re shopping for a Les Paul style instrument.
 Being one of the most famous variants of the iconic design, the Jr appeals to a whole subset of the LP market, and if snarling tones, a lightweight body, and a chunky neck sound good to you, then you’re going to love this guitar.